Douglas Bay Trammers

 The breeding programme continued through until the 1990's.
 Mark & Robert who retired at the end of the 2017 season were the last in-service trammers to be bred by Douglas Corporation.

-From the late 1990's until its closure in 2018, draught horses were purchased mainly from the Garff - Ballafayle Stud near Ramsey and have been either of Clydesdale or Shire horse breeds.
+From the late 1990's until the stud closed in 2018, draught horses were purchased mainly from the Garff - Ballafayle Stud near Ramsey and were either of Clydesdale or Shire horse breeds.

-Since then, the Tramway has re-introduced an in-house breeding programme with a number of its Clydesdale mares to ensure a supply of suitable horses for training as future Trammers.
+Since then, the Tramway has re-introduced an in-house breeding programme with a number of its Clydesdale mares to help ensure a supply of horses for training as future hopeful Trammers.

 Rare Breeds on parade!